fredgibbs/fredgibbs.github.io/courses/digital-history/schedule.md

 - Beverley Southgate, _What is History For?_, 10-30.

 ### Thursday (Jan 24)
-- Refine your ideas for our _People's History of New Mexico_ Project.
+- Refine your ideas for our _Histories of New Mexico_ Project.
 Remember that it's easy to think of cool projects that end up being impossible because we can't find historical sources.
-So make sure what you want to focus on has at least some trace in these archives.
-Hunting for digital sources is part of the fun! (ok, no, it's not always fun, but it's a necessary step in the process.)
+So make sure what you want to focus on has at least some trace in available archives.
+Hunting for digital (and analog) sources is part of the fun! (ok, no, it's not always fun, but it's a necessary step in the process.)
   - [New Mexico Digital Collections](econtent.unm.edu)
   - [Rocky Mountain Online Archive](https://rmoa.unm.edu/)
   - For a huge range of digital content, see [this guide](https://libguides.unm.edu/az.php?t=6969=)

 - SKIM QUICKLY: Beverley Southgate, _What is History For?_, 31-58.
-(I'll be summarizing this in class)
 - SKIM SLOWLY: [Knowledge Infrastructures](http://pne.people.si.umich.edu/PDF/Edwards_etal_2013_Knowledge_Infrastructures.pdf)
 - [What is an archives?](http://www.archivists.org/archivesmonth/2007WhatIsAnArchives.pdf)